|

 are listening to their staff.
 Taking actual action on the findings further

-demonstrates to the workforce that their opinions are important and valued.
+demonstrates to the workforce that their opinions are important and valued and can help to decrease employee Attrition.

 This can pay dividends in terms of improved morale and commitment.
 Moreover,